jeinselen/VF-BlenderAutosaveRender/README.md

   - This uses pattern replacement to allow for entirely unique file naming patterns
   - Supported variables:
     - `{project}` = the name of the Blender file
+    - `{scene}` = current scene being rendered (if multiple scenes are used in the compositing tab, only the currently selected scene name will be used)
+    - `{camera}` = render camera (independent of selection or active status)
     - `{item}` = active item (if no item is selected or active, this will return "None")
-    - `{camera}` = render camera (independent of selection or active status)
-    - `{frame}` = current frame padded to four digits
+    - `{frame}` = current frame number (padded to four digits)
-    - `{renderengine}` = internal name of the current rendering engine
+    - `{renderengine}` = name of the current rendering engine (uses the internal Blender identifier)
-    - `{rendertime}` = time spent rendering (this is calculated within the script and may not exactly match the render metadata since it's not included in the Python API)
+    - `{rendertime}` = time spent rendering (this is calculated within the script and may not _exactly_ match the render metadata, which is unavailable in the Python API)
     - `{date}` = current date in YYYY-MM-DD format
     - `{time}` = current time in HH-MM-SS format (using a 24 hour clock)
     - `{serial}` = automatically incremented serial number padded to 4 digits
 - `Serial Number`
-  - This input field only appears if the text `{serial}` appears in the `Custom String` setting, and automatically increments every time a render is saved while still allowing for user override if needed
+  - This input field only appears if the text `{serial}` appears in the `Custom String` setting, and automatically increments every time a render is saved (easily overwritten if you need to reset the count at any time)

 _Warning_: using a custom string may result in overwriting files or failing to save if the generated name is not unique (for example, if date and time or serial number variables are not included).
+The creator of this plugin accepts no responsibility for data loss.

 ### File Format